EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

     return render_template('statistics.html', most_posts_user=most_posts_user, student_stats=student_stats, most_posts_clubs=most_posts_clubs)

 ```
-To mak ethe statistics page first I defined a Flask route for the '/statistics' URL, then I made a function called statistics(), that first connect to the database using the database_worker class.
+To make the statistics page, first I defined a Flask route for the '/statistics' URL, then I made a function called statistics(), that first connect to the database using the database_worker class.

 After this I made a SQL query to select the 3 users with the highest number of posts for that week;
 ```.py